rui-yan/SSL-FL/docs/README.md

 - Fed-MAE: ```mae/run_mae_pretrain_FedAvg.py```

 If you want to test on new datasets, please modify datasets.py and FedAvg_utils/data_utils.py

-The following tables provide the **pre-trained checkpoints** used in the paper:

 #### Federated pre-training with Retina
 <table><tbody>